 Anyone visiting Puerto Rico should try to see as much of the island as possible, but it’s likely that you’ll be spending at least a day or two in San Juan.
 Just because you’re in the capital city, however, doesn’t mean you need to be squeezing through crowds of tourists.
 There’s no shortage of beaches on the island, and San Juan is no exception.
 Condado, Ocean Park, and Pine Grove beaches are all located within city limits, and a great break from the urban environment.

 There’s no doubt that Old San Juan is the city’s premier tourist area.
-While the cobbled streets, the fort of Castillo San Felipe del Morro, Castillo de San Cristóbal, and the nearby Santa María Magdalena de Pazzis Cemetery are among the city’s most famous attractions — and well worth visiting — you can enjoy a less crowded version of San Juan by visiting the newer Ashford Avenue.
-This modern street runs right along the beach, and is replete with cafes, restaurants, and resorts.
-It has a vibrant restaurant and shopping scene and is close to the beach.
-Larger hotels on the strip, like La Concha Resort, are open for business, as well as more boutique lodgings like Casa del Caribe Inn.
+It’s currently only open to residents and tourists who are staying in the area, however, so you may want to consider booking your accommodation there.
+While its cobbled streets, fort of Castillo San Felipe del Morro, Castillo de San Cristóbal, and nearby Santa María Magdalena de Pazzis Cemetery are among the city’s most famous attractions, you can also enjoy a less crowded version of San Juan by staying in the newer Ashford Avenue, the main drag of the Condado neighborhood.
+The modern street runs right along the beach and is replete with cafes, restaurants, and resorts.

 The Old Town alternative to Ashford Avenue is Paseo de la Princesa, which means “walkway of the princess.”
 Located just outside the walls of Old San Juan to the south, Paseo de la Princesa is a 19th-century avenue that has Old World charm without the crowds that typically clog the narrow streets inside the city.
 Ambling down the street, and through the plaza, you’ll have a great view of San Juan’s historic fortifications.
 The street is defined by its antique lamp posts, stone fountains, street vendors, and views of the old city walls.